Volunteer Opportunities

 STEP 2: Register For Onboarding

-- A $30 orientation fee for your t-shirt, name tag, whistle, training, and a national criminal background check is required.
+A $30 orientation fee is required.
+This fee covers your shirt, name tag, whistle, training, and background check.
 This payment is non-refundable unless your start of service is denied by NOCO Humane due to the inability to place you.
-If you are registering as a Partner-Up team, the parent/guardian and child must both register.
+If you are registering as a Partner-Up team, the parent/guardian and children must each have a registration.

 Larimer Campus: Volunteer onboarding is partially self-paced.
-New volunteers will receive information about next steps upon registration and can complete initial trainings and paperwork at their own pace.
-After NOCO Humane has received all completed paperwork, prospective volunteers will receive a sign-up link for a specific orientation date.
+You can complete initial trainings and online forms at your own pace.
+After we have received all completed forms, you will receive a sign-up link for a specific orientation date.
 Please note that space in the volunteer program is limited, and may currently be waitlised.
 Questions?
 Please email larimervolunteer@nocohumane.org.

 Weld Campus: Volunteer onboarding is entirely self-paced.
-New volunteers will receive information about next steps upon registration and can complete initial trainings and paperwork at their own pace.
-After NOCO Humane has received all completed paperwork, prospective volunteers will receive an email to coordinate a time for orientation and in-shelter training.
+You can complete initial trainings and paperwork at your own pace.
+After we have received all completed forms, you will receive an email to schedule a time for orientation and in-shelter training.
 Questions?
 Please email weldvolunteer@nocohumane.org.

 STEP 3: Orientation and Training